MattBaer77/Capstone-1-Baer/capstone_1_baer_proposal.md

 **Demographic:**

-- The site should provide the benefits of exercise planning and progress tracking to novice to moderate hobbyist weight lifters and individuals interested in maintaining or growing their strength and muscular endurance.
+- The site should provide the benefits of workout planning and progress tracking to novice to moderate hobbyist weight lifters and individuals interested in maintaining or growing their strength and muscular endurance.
 <br>
 <br>